curveball/session-redis/README.md

 app.use(session({
   store: new RedisStore({
+    prefix: 'mysess',
+    clientOpts: {
       host: 'myhost.redis',
       port: 1234,
       ...
+    },
   }),
   cookieName: 'MY_SESSION',
   expiry: 7200
 });
 ```

+clientOpts is the set of options for the Redis client.
+The list of available
-The list of available options can be found on the [NodeRedis/node_redis](https://github.com/NodeRedis/node_redis#options-object-properties)
+clientOpts can be found on the [NodeRedis/node_redis](https://github.com/NodeRedis/node_redis#options-object-properties)
 repository.